Publish with us

 - All proposals are presented at the monthly Commissioning Meeting, attended by departmental representatives and UWP’s Director, where proposals are evaluated.

-- We will provide feedback to you with our initial views and thoughts, and if we have any questions about your proposal we will ask them at this stage.
+- We will provide feedback to you with our initial views, thoughts, observations and questions.

 - If it is agreed to further consider your proposal, we will ask you to complete a formal proposal questionnaire (if you haven’t already done so), and we will send it for peer review.
 We normally allow peer reviewers 4–6 weeks to complete their reviews.

 - If the peer review recommends publication, we will then proceed to the formal approval stage, which in the first instance involves submitting a summary of the proposal to UWP’s Editorial Panel, whose function is to endorse the peer reviewer’s recommendation.
 If there are any questions from the Panel, we will discuss them with you at this stage.